AdobeDocs/campaign-classic.en/help/technotes/acc-config-updates.md

 ## Integration with Experience Cloud Triggers

-The legacy oAuth authentication service has reached end-of-life, it will be retired on June 30, 2021.
+The legacy oAuth authentication service has reached end-of-life.
+Triggers integration authentication, originally based on oAUTH authentication setup to access pipeline, has moved to Adobe I/O. It will be retired on June 30, 2021.
 [Learn more](https://experienceleaguecommunities.adobe.com/t5/adobe-analytics-discussions/adobe-analytics-legacy-api-end-of-life-notice/td-p/385411).

 **Are you impacted?**

 If you are using an older version of Triggers integration through oAuth authentication, **you need to move to Adobe I/O**.

 **How to update?**

+Once the instances are upgraded to a newer version, all customers need to follow the [procedure move to the new authentication mode](../integrations/using/configuring-adobe-io.md).
+This requires to generate the new Adobe I/O token and use it in the implementation.

+In addition, for hybrid environments, customers need to ensure that pipeline is configured on mid-sourcing instance.
+[Learn more](../integrations/using/configuring-pipeline.md).

 [Learn how to migrate to Adobe I/O](../integrations/using/configuring-adobe-io.md).